 Swedish pancakes are very thin, unlike American pancakes.
 They are more doughy than crêpes but thin enough to be folded.
 They’re served with whipped cream and fruit preserves; typically strawberry, raspberry, blueberry or cloudberry.

 The pea soup that accompanies them is not necessarily green.
 It is sometimes made with yellow peas.
 The pea soup in Sweden almost always has pork or ham in it, so a lot of people like to season it with mustard.
-Because I’m vegetarian, I skip over the pea soup on Thursdays and go straight to a double serving of pancakes.
+Because I’m vegetarian, I often have to skip over the pea soup on Thursdays and go straight to a double serving of pancakes.

 Pancakes and pea soup